Python projects with Poetry and VSCode Part 1

 $ poetry remove -D mypy

-In the Second Part, we will see more Poetry commands, add our Virtual Environment to VSCode and use the dev packages we installed to lint (Flake8), format (Black) and test (Pytest) our code inside the editor.
+In a second article, we will see more Poetry commands, add our Virtual Environment to VSCode and use the dev packages we installed to lint (Flake8), format (Black) and test (Pytest) our code inside the editor.
 Finally, in a third one, we will write and publish a sample library to PyPI.

 Any doubt or suggestion?
 Please leave a comment.